richardcepka/Forest-fire-simulation-with-AI-agent/README.md

 If the agent at end of the action stays on the fire, extinguishes the tree.

 ### Results:
-Number of extinguished trees in this environment setting (env. size: (16, 16), epochs: 50, , p: 0.5, f: 0.08):
+Number of extinguished trees in this environment setting (env. size: (16, 16), epochs: 50, p: 0.5, f: 0.08).
+Evaluated on 50 Monte Carlo 50 simulations.:
-* random agent - 8.6
+* lazy agent - 28.44
-* evolved NEAT agent - 24.58
+* random agent - 10.98

-In this setting, it looks like the NEAT agent waits for a nearby fire and then move.
+* evolved NEAT agent - 38.04

 ## TODO
 * clean code